subcritical71/bigmac/README.md

 # 🍔 bigmac2 alpha 24

 ### This software is not yet ready for a release.
-### This are issues with the PostInstall Tab section and should be used at this time.
+### This are some unforseen issues with the PostInstall Tab section and should be used at this time.
 I am working to resolve them and get this project back on the rails.

 Big Sur macOS 11 Mac Pro patcher (in the works)